Are You Like Most Organizations?

 Ever try to create a piece of interactive content for your website?
 Something like an automated price quote, some type of online assessment, quiz or maybe an ROI calculator?
 I did, and it was very expensive to create because I needed to hire a web developer to build it for me.
 And, once it was done I wanted to tweak it and that required me to go back to the web development team and pay them more money.

-The idea of creating interactive content instead of traditional content is a great one and not a new one – but the reality is that not many can afford this?
+The idea of creating interactive content instead of traditional content is a great one and not a new one.
+However, the reality is that creating interactive content is just too costly.

 The Bridge from Here to There